 Kickstarter is perhaps the best known of all the crowdfunding sites.
-The site itself has launched some popular products that have gone on to be hits, including the Pebble Watch, the Ouya game console, and even a Reading Rainbow reboot.
+The site launched some popular products that have gone on to be hits, including the Pebble Watch, the Ouya game console, and even a Reading Rainbow reboot.
 Those looking for funding set a goal and then have a set amount of time to raise the money before their project expires.
 These entrepreneurs are also expected to entice potential consumers with a slew of rewards for different funding levels.
-The nice thing about the Kickstarter system is that it’s all-or-nothing: the funder’s credit card isn’t charged until the project meets its goal.
+The nice thing about the Kickstarter system is that it’s all-or-nothing: The funder’s credit card isn’t charged until the project meets its goal.

 Indiegogo works much like Kickstarter, but what makes it different is that you’re not limited to an all-or-nothing strategy, as it also allows for what it calls “flexible” funding.
 The site says this works better for projects where any little bit helps, and there’s less of a focus on actual physical products versus initiatives.
 What’s neat for the funders is Indiegogo’s partnerships with retailers.
 The site has deals with companies such as Amazon and Brookstone to help them manufacture and bring products to market.
 Some examples of past successful projects include the Jibo Family Robot, the solar roadways project, and an effort to teach kids how to code.

 For those looking to fund things that fall outside the gadget spectrum, GoFundMe has become a popular alternative, one that lets you raise money for social change and advocacy.
 People have used the site to raise money for families who have lost loved ones or personal property due to tragedy, to support disaster relief efforts and medical research, and even to set up a central place where well-wishers can give a newlywed couple a financial boost after they tie the knot.
-More than $5 million was raised to support families affected by the recent mass shooting in Orlando, for instance, and nearly $600,000 was donated to support clinical research of synovial sarcoma, a rare but devastating form of cancer.
+More than $5 million was raised to support families affected by the Orlando Pulse nightclub shooting for instance, and nearly $600,000 was donated to support clinical research of synovial sarcoma, a rare but devastating form of cancer.

 Perhaps lesser known than the aforementioned sites is Crowd Supply, which focuses on the more obscure ideas that you might not find other crowdfunding sites.
 Think of this one as the “hacker’s Kickstarter.”
 What do we mean by that?
-Some of the projects you might find on Crowd Supply include a french press made out of a mason jar, or a budged-based stick PC.
+Some of the projects you might find on Crowd Supply include a French press made out of a mason ja, or a budged-based stick PC.
 If you’re looking for an uber-geeky or off-the-beaten path project to support, give Crowd Supply a shot.

 Want to play venture capitalist instead of simply funding a project?
 A site like Crowdfunder might be up your alley.
 Instead of getting rewards for different funding level, you get a stake in the company itself.
 Now, this isn’t for the faint of heart, nor those who are light on the pocket.
 Unlike traditional crowdfunding services, Crowdfunder requires a minimum investment, which can amount thousands if not tens of thousands of dollars.
 That said, if you pick the right project, the reward might be significant — so choose wisely.